coinspect/learn-evm-attacks/test/Business_Logic/Usds/README.md

     }
 ```

-This implementation was before performed by using the low level `extcodesize` call, now checking directly the `account.code.length` property.
 If `isContract` returns false, it does not assures that the address checked won't have deployed code across its lifecycle.
 Some examples that return false when calling `isContract`:

 - an externally-owned account
 - a contract in construction